October 23, 2024

 Overall Recommendation:

 Hoka delivered with the new Trail Code GTX.
 Like all Hokas, it stands out for its maximum cushion at a minimum weight.
-It's not only cushy AF, but also performance-oriented with excellent traction and all-weather protection.
+It's not only cushy AF, but also performance-oriented with Vibram traction and waterproof-breathable GORE-TEX.
 For me, it's a more comfortable hiking boot than the Hoka Anacapa Mid GTX—and, thus, my new pick for Hoka's best day hiking boot.

 The Hoka Trail Code GTX is a good hiking boot for casual hikers and fast-and-light hikers who crave as much cushioning as possible.
 Most lightweights skimp on cushion to cut weight— not the Trail Code.
-If it fits you and matches your hiking style, the Hoka Trail Code is one of the best lightweight hiking boots.
-It's neck and neck with the Speedgoat as my favorite Hoka.
+Even though HOKA designed the Trail Code as more of a casual hiking boot, it's performed well for me on moderate to difficult terrain, too.
+It's neck and neck with the Speedgoat as my favorite Hoka for hiking.

 If you are interested in Hoka's newest hiking boot, please consider purchasing your pair through the affiliate links above.
 That doesn't cost you anything, but it may send a small commission my way to cover my costs—and give me a little back for the hundreds of unpaid hours I've spent writing free content to help men and women buy the right hiking boots, hiking shoes, or trail running shoes for their hikes.
 If this post hooked you up, please consider hooking me up, too!